EV To EBIT Meaning

-Enterprise value is the total value of the firm.
-Enterprise value depicts the value to the overall stakeholders including the debt holders, shareholders, minority shareholders as well as preference shareholders.
+Enterprise Value is the total value of the firm.
+Enterprise value depicts the value to the overall stakeholders, including the debt holders, shareholders, minority shareholders, and preference shareholders.

 EV = Market Cap + Debt + Minority Interest + Preference Shares – Cash & Cash Equivalents.

-Enterprise value can be considered as the total consideration at which the company can be bought by the investor.
-This implies that the buyer will also assume the debt of the company which he will have to pay off.
+Enterprise value can be considered the total consideration at which the investor can buy the company.
+It implies that the buyer will also assume the company’s debt, which he will have to pay off.

 source: Colgate SEC Filings

 The above Operating Profit of Colgate is EBIT.
-EBIT is defined as any company’s profit including, all expenditures just leaving income tax and interest expenditures.
-However, EBITDA measure is good to be used for analyzing and comparing profitability between firms and businesses as it removes the impacts of accounting and financing decisions.
+EBIT is defined as any company’s profit, including all expenditures just leaving income tax and interest expenditures.
+However, the EBITDA measure is good for analyzing and comparing profitability between firms and businesses as it removes the impacts of accounting and financing decisions.

-EV/EBIT multiple gives the answer to the query “What is the company’s valuation worth per Operating Profit dollar”.
+EV/EBIT multiple answers the query “What is the company’s valuation worth per Operating Profit dollar.”

-EV to EBIT = Enterprise Value / EBIT =
+EV to EBIT formula = Enterprise Value / EBIT

-- The above formula in detail measures if a company’s share is expensive or cheap as compared to the broader market or competing firm.
+The above formula in detail measures if a company’s share is expensive or cheap compared to the broader market or competing firm.

-- A large or small EV/EBIT signifies that firm is expected to be either overvalued or undervalued.
-EV/EBIT is most often studied by the key analysts to promptly identify the firm’s valuation multiples.
+- Key analysts most often study EV/EBIT to promptly identify the firm’s trading valuation multiples.
+A large or small multiple signifies that the firm is expected to be either overvalued or undervalued.
 Keeping all other things unchanged, the smaller this ratio comes out to be, the healthier.

 Calculation of Enterprise Value = (Market Cap + Debt + Minority Interest + Preference Shares – Cash & Cash Equivalents)/EBIT